1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health professionals who conduct, or plan to conduct, forensic evaluations related to workplace violence.
-It is suitable for clinicians at all experience levels—beginner, intermediate, and advanced—who are interested in expanding their expertise in forensic mental health, organizational assessment, or occupational safety and health.
-The program is relevant for those working in corporate, governmental, or non-profit settings and is ideal for professionals seeking to add or enhance forensic evaluation services in their practice.
+This training is intended for mental health professionals who conduct or plan to conduct forensic evaluations related to workplace violence, as well as those interested in expanding their expertise in forensic mental health, organizational assessment, or occupational safety and health.
+It is suitable for clinicians and professionals involved in workplace violence assessment and prevention, or those seeking to add or enhance forensic evaluation services in their practice.

 • Experience Level